quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/WareHouse_Schema.md

 - **Redundancy**: Denormalization can lead to duplicate data in dimension tables, increasing storage needs.
 - **Less Flexibility**: Harder to adapt to complex hierarchies without modification.

-### Use Case:
-A retailer might use a star schema to analyze sales trends: the fact table tracks daily sales, while dimension tables provide details on time (e.g., quarter), products (e.g., category), and customers (e.g., location).

 ---

 ## Snowflake Schema
 The snowflake schema is an extension of the star schema, adding normalization to the dimension tables.
 It’s called "snowflake" because the dimensions branch out like a snowflake’s intricate arms.